Certification

 Pet cemeteries that inter pets in biodegradable caskets and/or shrouds, follow Integrated Pest Management (IPM) standards, but which have not set policies to maintain their grounds as a nature preserve.

-* Only cemeteries with an asterisk (*) have been certified by the Green Burial Council.
+* Cemeteries with an asterisk (*) have been certified by the Green Burial Council.